 Tell all doctors, dentists and pharmacists who are treating you that you are taking BACTRIM.

 Tell your doctor if you become pregnant while taking BACTRIM.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.

 Otherwise, your doctor may think that it was not effective and change your treatment unnecessarily.

-Tell your doctor if you feel the tablets or mixture are not helping your condition.
+Tell your doctor if you feel the tablets or oral suspension is not helping your condition.

 Drink plenty of fluids while you are taking BACTRIM.